cucumber/docs/content/docs/cucumber/state.md

 There is no documentation yet, but the code is on [GitHub](https://github.com/cucumber/cucumber-jvm/tree/main/spring).

-Be aware that a single spring application context is used by all scenarios and so care must be taken to avoid a situation where the execution of one scenario might interfere with the execution of another concurrent scenario due to state held by objects in the spring application context.
+A word of caution: Be aware that a single spring application context is used by all scenarios and so care must be taken to avoid a situation where the execution of one scenario might interfere with the execution of another concurrent scenario due to state held by objects in the spring application context.

 {{% /block %}}